-A committee composed of personnel selected by Solactive AG (the "Index Committee") is responsible for decisions regarding the composition of the Index and the Sub-Index, as well as any amendments to the methodology of these indices.
+A committee composed of personnel selected by Solactive AG (the "Index Committee") is responsible for decisions regarding the composition of the Index, as well as any amendments to the methodology of the Index.
 Members of the Index Committee may recommend any such amendments, and submit them to the Index Committee for approval.